 Side Effects of Xanax

-The most common side effects of Xanax include:
+Potential side effects of Xanax include:3

-- Slurred speech
+- Slurred speech.

-- Lack of appetite
+- Loss of appetite.

-- Blurred vision
+- Blurred vision/double vision.

 How is Xanax Addictive?